qdrant/landing_page/qdrant-landing/content/blog/vector-search-for-content-based-video-recommendation-gladys-and-sam-vector-space-talks.md

 ## **Top takeaways:**

-Is anyone intrigued by the nitty-gritty of how video recommendations are engineered to serve up your next binge-worthy content?
-We all are intrigued!
-So...
+Are you captivated by the finer details of how video recommendations are engineered to serve up your next binge-worthy content?
+I definitely am.

 Get ready to unwrap the secrets that keep millions engaged, as Demetrios chats with the brains behind the scenes of Dailymotion.
 This episode is packed with insights straight from ML Engineers at Dailymotion who are reshaping how we discover videos online.